 The butterfly house is especially great for those who want to experience a little bit of magic while still keeping it budget-friendly — most of them charge a small fee for entrance which can be quite reasonable compared to other attractions around Watamu.

 8. Learn about turtles at Local Ocean Conservation

 Get up close to some of Watamu’s amazing wildlife at Local Ocean Conservation.
 It’s an inspiring place to learn about marine creatures living in and around the town.
 Here, you can learn more about turtles, which are a big part of Watamu culture, and why they need protection.

 You’ll be able to observe the turtles in their natural habitat, help local scientists collect and sort data on them, and be part of the effort to protect these beautiful creatures from poachers.
-Not only is this an enriching educational experience, but it’s also a great way to connect with nature and make a difference in turtle conservation in Watamu.
+This is an enriching educational experience and a great way to connect with nature and make a difference in turtle conservation in Watamu.

 9. Dine at Crab Shack Dabaso restaurant

-Enjoy delicious seafood and take in gorgeous views of the ocean at Crab Shack Dabaso restaurant.
+Enjoy delicious seafood and take in gorgeous ocean views at Crab Shack Dabaso restaurant.
 Besides being perched on the shores of the Indian Ocean, it overlooks Kirepwe Island.
-Moreover, there is a boardwalk leading to this seafood restaurant that’s built through the mangroves.
+Moreover, there is a boardwalk leading to this seafood restaurant that is built through the mangroves.

 The Crab Shack Dabaso restaurant is known for its delicious curries made from freshly caught seafood, as well as its wide selection of dishes from around the world.
 From crab to calamari to shrimp and fish filet, there’s something for everyone here.
 Plus, the staff is friendly and accommodating, making your meal even more pleasant!